kaist-ina/BWA-MEME/README.md

 diff <output_mem2.sam> <output_meme.sam>

 # To diff large SAM files use https://github.com/unhammer/diff-large-files
 ```
-### Test scripts and executables are available in the test folder
+### Test scripts and executables are available in the BWA-MEME/test folder

 ## Changing memory requirement for index in BWA-MEME
 ```sh